timout/CarND-MPC/README.md

 That means that models uses 1 second as a horizon to calculate optimal sequence of actuations.
 Cahnge cost for:
 * N - increasing it allows to take longer future reference trajectory into account when computing the optimal values for present and require longer computational time.
-* dt - increasing improves approximation but decreases time frame.
+* dt - decreasing improves approximation but decreases time frame.

 I have tested it within N=[10,15] and dt=[0.05, 0.3]: 10 and 0.1 showed the best from prerformance:precision perspectives.